Carolina crushes Saint Peter's, will meet Duke in Final Four

 Fousseyni Drame led Saint Peter's with 12 points and KC Ndefo had 10.

 The weekend before, North Carolina had taken a 25-point lead against Baylor only to see it all melt away before pulling the game out in overtime.
 The turning point there came when Brady Manek got ejected for throwing an inadvertent elbow.
-Manek finished this game on the sideline, too — watching garbage time from the bench after scoring 19 points.
+No such drama this time, though Manek finished this game on the sideline, too — watching garbage time from the bench after scoring 19 points.

-It was an emotional evening for Davis, who replaced Roy Williams, the coach who took the Tar Heels to five Final Fours over 18 years.
-Now the 51-year-old Davis joins the likes of Ray Meyer, Steve Fisher and Denny Crum as rookies to reach the sport’s biggest stage.
+It was an emotional evening for Davis, who replaced Roy Williams, the coach who took the Tar Heels to five Final Fours over 18 years and was cheering from the stands for this one.
+Now the 51-year-old Davis joins the likes of Ray Meyer, Steve Fisher, Denny Crum and another Tar Heel, Bill Guthridge, as coaches who have reached the sport’s biggest stage in their rookie year.

+“It's hard to believe or understand, but it really isn't about me at all,” Davis said.
+“I've been to the Final Four as a coach.
+I played at Carolina.
+I played in the NBA.
+It's not my time, it's their time.”

 Were it not for Saint Peter’s, maybe North Carolina would be the underdog story of this tournament.
 Way back when, in 1985, another 8 seed shocked the world.
 It was Rollie Massimino’s 1985 Villanova team.